Firefighters and weather are stabilizing Oregon wildfire. Flames so far spare California wineries

 This story has been updated to correct that Oregon’s Flat Fire was 5% contained Monday night, not 15% contained.

 Webber reported from Chicago, and Walker from New York.
-Associated Press writers Christopher Weber in Los Angeles and Audrey McAvoy in Honolulu contributed.
+Associated Press writers Christopher Weber in Los Angeles and Audrey McAvoy in Honolulu contributed to this report.

 The Associated Press’ climate and environmental coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP’s standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.